giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 Any defaults that we override are visible in the following `values.yaml` file, under the `controller.config` key.
 Check this [`values.yaml`](https://github.com/giantswarm/ingress-nginx-app/blob/main/helm/ingress-nginx/values.yaml) as an example.

-Do not copy all the defaults if you do not need to change them, that way we can adjust them in case they need to change.
+Don't copy all the defaults if you don't need to change them, that way we can adjust them in case they need to change.

-Do make sure you look at the right tag of that repository, when reading this file check that the tag corresponds to the version of the ingress NGINX controller running on your cluster.
+Do make sure you look at the right tag of that repository, when reading this file check that the tag corresponds to the version of the ingress nginx controller running on your cluster.

 ### Configure Proxy Protocol

 __Warning__:

 We also allow setting `use-proxy-protocol: "true"/"false"`.
-This setting always applies globally for the ingress NGINX controller.
+This setting always applies globally for the ingress nginx controller.

 #### AWS / CAPA